PASTAplus/content-x/templates/resources/access-control.md

-# Changing Permissions on a Data Package
+# Permissions on a Data Package

-The permissions governing who can make changes to a data package are set in access control rules of the EML metadata file of the most recent data package version.
-To change the permissions, the current EML file must be edited as a revision to the data package and uploaded by one of the users in current list of access control rules.
+The permissions governing who can make changes to a data package are set in the access control rules of the EML metadata file of the most recent version of a data package.
+To change the permissions (add/remove users), the access control rules of the current EML must be edited and uploaded as a data package revision by one of the users in current list of access control rules.

 > Only EDI user accounts are allowed to upload directly to the repository.
 Google, GitHub, and ORCID accounts are not EDI user accounts.
 If you are not an EDI user, you will need to work with someone who is to upload the updated EML file.
 >